simon-nguyen-goldenowl/test-webflow/TOSJP.md

 > **Right to Receive Payment** means the right to receive the Customer
 > Member\'s payment of the price for the Pace Buy.
 >
-> **Security Breach** means any suspected or actual loss, theft, fraud,
+> **Security Breach** means any suspected or actual loss, theft, fraud
 > or unauthorized use of your Account, including any unauthorised
 > disclosure of your Account login password or information.
->
-> **Transaction Fee** means a transaction fee charged for each Pace Buy
-> as agreed between the Merchant Member and us.

 3.  **Pace Services**

 > [Sale and Purchase of the Right to Receive Payment]{.underline}

-1. We provide services (**Pace Services**) that enables a Customer Member to pay for Pace Buys from a Merchant Member by three interest-free monthly instalments.
+1. We provide services (**Pace Services**) that enable a Customer Member to pay for Pace Buys from a Merchant Member by in interest-free instalments.
 A Customer Member shall make all instalment payments using the Payment Method.

 2. When a Customer Member makes a Pace Buy:

     a.
-The Merchant Member shall first ensure that the Merchant Limit has not and will not exceed the Merchant Limit as a result of the Pace Buy to be transacted by the Customer Member.
+The Merchant Member, as the sole legal and beneficial owner of the Right to Receive Payment, agrees to irrevocably and unconditionally sell and assign the Right to Receive Payment to us immediately after the Pace Buy is concluded between the Merchant Member and the Customer Member and the Customer Member consents to such sale and assignment.
+A Merchant Member pays the Merchant Fee for the use of Pace Services.

     b.
-The Merchant Member, as the sole legal and beneficial owner of the Right to Receive Payment, agrees to irrevocably and unconditionally sell and assign the Right to Receive Payment to us immediately after the Pace Buy is concluded between the Merchant Member and the Customer Member and the Customer Member consents to such sale and assignment.
+For the avoidance of doubt, the Right to Receive Payment is assigned to us immediately after a Pace Buy is concluded.
+In exchange, we shall exercise commercially reasonable efforts to pay the Merchant Member the price of the Pace Buy within 10 business days, less the Merchant Fee and any amounts then owing by the Merchant Member to Pace under this Agreement (including any amounts arising from a Reversal transaction).
+        Notwithstanding the foregoing sentence, we reserve the right to defer the settlement date until such other time that the cumulative amounts to be settled to the Merchant Member exceed the sum of JPY10,000.

     c.
-For the avoidance of doubt, the Right to Receive Payment is assigned to us immediately after a Pace Buy is concluded.
-In exchange, we shall exercise commercially reasonable efforts to pay the Merchant Member the price of the Pace Buy within two business days, less the Merchant Fee, Transaction Fee, and any amounts then owing by the Merchant Member to Pace under this Agreement (including any amounts arising from a Reversal transaction).
-Notwithstanding the foregoing sentence, we reserve the right to defer the settlement date until such other time that the cumulative amounts to be settled to the Merchant Member exceed the sum of S\$100.

-    d.
 We have the sole discretion to accept or reject the assignment to Right to Receive Payment without providing any reason.
 In case of the rejection of assignment, the Pace Platform shall reject such transaction and a Pace Buy will not be able to be